amylouisejordan/suffolk-archives-pipeline/README.md

 ![F-score](https://img.shields.io/badge/F--score-97%25-success)
 ![Module](https://img.shields.io/badge/Module-Information_Engineering-purple)

 This project was developed for my **Information Engineering module** at university.
-It implements a Named Entity Recognition (NER) pipeline to automatically identify key historical references in digitised map and document collections from **Suffolk Archives**.
-The goal is to enrich metadata and improve public access to archival content through semantic analysis.
+It implements a Named Entity Recognition (NER) pipeline to automatically identify historically significant references in digitised map and document collections from **Suffolk Archives**.
+The goal is to enrich metadata and improve public access to archival content through semantic analysis and geospatial mapping.

+The system includes a user interface with space to upload historical excerpts, view annotated entities, and explore geocoded facilities on an interactive map.
 ---

 ## ⚙️ How It's Made